Sunny-Hack/Seek-CAD/README.md

 Each sample within these files consists of a **Description** paired with its corresponding **SSR Code**.

 **Example:**
-Below is a visualization of a sample pair:

 <p align="center">
   <img src="assets/text2ssr_samples.png" width="800" alt="RAG Corpus Sample Visualization">
 </p>